Sign In / Sign Out

 - Map and Locations

-If you want to develop mainstream and alternative musical comptencies or explore music as human history, cultural artifact and social behavior, the BA in music is the major for you.
+If you want to develop mainstream and alternative musical competencies or explore music across human cultures and emotional spaces, this is the major for you.

 A major map outlines a major's critical requirements, courses, and optimal course sequence and aids students in remaining on track to graduation.